Modern Foreign Languages Aims

-he National Curriculum for languages aims to ensure that all pupils:
+The National Curriculum for modern foreign languages aims to ensure that all pupils:

 - understand and respond to spoken and written language from a variety of authentic sources

 - speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation

 - can write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learnt

 - discover and develop an appreciation of a range of writing in the language studied.

 Teaching should focus on enabling pupils to make substantial progress in one of the following languages: French, German, Italian, Mandarin, Spanish, Latin or Ancient Greek.
 The teaching should provide an appropriate balance of spoken and written language and should lay the foundations for further foreign language teaching at Key Stage 3.
 It should enable pupils to understand and communicate ideas, facts and feelings in speech and writing, focused on familiar and routine matters, using their knowledge of phonology, grammatical structures and vocabulary.